GS1 Sunrise 2027 · Field Guide

 Why this cannot be pre-printed.

-The GS1 Digital Link contains data that doesn't exist until the moment of pack-out.
+The GS1 Digital Link contains data that doesn't exist until the pack reaches the packaging line.
 Lot numbers, production dates, expiry windows, serial numbers — all of these are decided when the line runs, not when the artwork is approved.

 01